aarthisarathi/SQL_Queries_Rockbuster_2024/README.md

  Which countries are Rockbuster customers based in?
  Where are customers with a high lifetime value based?
  Do sales figures vary between geographic regions?

+Data & Tools

+Rockbuster relational database management system and Postgre SQL was used for the analysis purpose.
+The data set includes information about Rockbuster’s film inventory, customers, payments, stores, staff, films, actors, rental history and addresses.

+Visulisation :
+Take a look at the link to visualizations on Tableau Public: https://public.tableau.com/app/profile/aarthi.subuu/viz/Task3_10_17184503458890/Story1?publish=yes